 - Now click Yes under Are you sure you want to permanently delete this file?.

-- Important: Beyond this point, recovering the file or files will be very difficult!
+Important: Beyond this point, recovering the file or files will be exceedingly difficult!

-How to Immediately Delete Files on Windows: FAQ
+How to Permanently Delete (Without Recycle Bin) on Windows 10: FAQ

 Can I disable the confirmation dialog for permanently deleting a file in Windows?

 No, you cannot disable having to confirm permanently deleting a file while still normally using the trash as a safety net.

 To avoid multiple prompts, do try to select files and delete them in bulk.
 Only one confirmation dialog will appear for all files’ immediate deletion.
 As an alternative, do disable the Windows 10 Recycle Bin temporarily.